 - Reason for Work – Used to indicate the reason for performing work on the asset, this can often be closely aligned to work order work types.

 - Work Type – Used for the work type related to the type of service request.
-It is supported by an ALN domain PLUSGWORKTYPE and so can differ from the work types defined in Organizations (HSE) application (Work Order Options – Work Type).
+It is supported by an ALN domain PLUSGWORKTYPE and so can differ from the work types defined in A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More (HSE) application (Work Order Options – Work Type).

 - Audit and Survey

 Related Records Tab

 In addition to related Tickets and Related Work Orders, HSE provides:

 - Related Audits and Surveys